apache/spark/docs/quick-start.md

 This job simply counts the number of lines containing 'a' and the number containing 'b' in a system log file.
 Unlike the earlier examples with the Spark shell, which initializes its own SparkContext, we initialize a SparkContext as part of the job.
 We pass the SparkContext constructor four arguments, the type of scheduler we want to use (in this case, a local scheduler), a name for the job, the directory where Spark is installed, and a name for the jar file containing the job's sources.
 The final two arguments are needed in a distributed setting, where Spark is running across several nodes, so we include them for completeness.
 Spark will automatically ship the jar files you list to slave nodes.

-This file depends on the Spark API, so we'll also include an sbt configuration file, `simple.sbt` which explains that Spark is a dependency:
+This file depends on the Spark API, so we'll also include an sbt configuration file, `simple.sbt` which explains that Spark is a dependency.
+This file also adds two repositories which host Spark dependencies:

 {% highlight scala %}
 name := "Simple Project"